 The College has adopted and published institutional procedures for the investigation and resolution of discrimination and other complaints, including complaints of Sexual Misconduct under this policy.
-These procedures are published online at: http://www.berea.edu/.
+These procedures are published online in the Student Handbook, Faculty Manual, and College Catalog.
+You can access the procedures here.